 In December 2009, the official unemployment rate in the 16 European Union (EU) countries that use the euro rose to 10% as a result of another recession.

-Around the end of the Great Recession in 2009, women began leaving the labor force in the United States and other developed countries.
+Around the end of the Great Recession in 2009, a historic shift began as women started leaving the labor force in the United States and other developed countries.

 In early 2009, unemployment in the UK passed the 2 million mark, and economists were predicting it would soon reach 3 million.

-In January 2010 the end of the recession was declared.
+In January 2010, the end of the recession was declared in the United Kingdom.

 In April 2010, the US unemployment rate was 9.9%, but the government's broader U-6 unemployment rate was 17.1%.